Conference Grant, 2020–21

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.

-Faculty organizers must be UC ladder rank faculty members responsible for coordinating all aspects of the event.
+Faculty organizers must be UC ladder rank faculty members, and are responsible for coordinating all aspects of the event.
 Applicants are strongly encouraged to contact their respective campus representative on the UCHRI Advisory Committee for guidance in the application process.

 - Project Title and Abstract (200 words max)